Avaiga/taipy-doc/docs/getting_started/index.md

 ### Configuration

-The first step involves configuring the execution graph.
-This includes configuring data nodes, tasks, and scenario itself.
+The initial step is to set up the execution graph, which involves configuring data nodes, tasks, and the scenario itself.
 Use the following Python code:

 ```python linenums="1"